Nicklas Schmidt is a Danish composer, based in Copenhagen, Denmark.

 He holds a masters diploma with honors from the St. Petersburg State Conservatoire, and a post graduate soloist-composers diploma from the Royal Danish Academy of Music.

-Actively composing since 1995, Nicklas Schmidt’s music has been featured in a number of international festivals and concert halls, including the Tonhalle in Zürich, the Tivoli Hall in Copenhagen, St. Petersburg Philharmonic, MBNA Shannon International Music Festival (Ireland), Profile Intermedia (Germany), Langvad Chamber Music Days (Denmark) and the Nordic Music Festival (Russia).
+His music has also been featured in a number of international classical music festivals and concert halls, including the Tonhalle in Zürich, the Tivoli Hall in Copenhagen and the St. Petersburg Philharmonic.

 His scores have been recorded with the Danish National Symphony Orchestra (the Great Bear), The Brussels Philharmonic (Finding Home), The Helsingborg Symphony Orchestra (Beyond Beyond), the Malmö Symphony Orchestra (Zombiehagen), The Budapest Art Orchestra (A Conspiracy of Faith, The Arctic Giant & Klassefesten 2) and the City of Prague Philharmonic Orchestra (Julemandens Datter, Ronal the Barbarian, Zoomers).